What is the Guillain-Barré Syndrome? – DW – 01/28/2025

 Thus the peripheral nerves — the nerves that branch out from the brain and the spinal cord — get damaged as a result, and the muscles can become weak or paralyzed.

-The first symptoms include a tingling sensation in the body's extremeties, weakness in the legs that spreads to the upper body, difficulty in facial movements, unsteady walking or inability to walk, pain and, in severe cases, paralysis.
+The first symptoms include a tingling sensation in the body's extremities, weakness in the legs that spreads to the upper body, difficulty in facial movements, unsteady walking or inability to walk, pain, and, in severe cases, paralysis.

 What causes Guillain-Barré Syndrome?